 The credit card market is positively bulging with options.
 From no frills low rate, low fee cards, to feature-packed platinum rewards cards, there is something for everyone.
 So, how do you choose the right one?
 Should you really go for a Jetstar credit card?

 Jetstar as an airline has been around for a while now.
 Established in 2003, Jetstar was introduced as Qantas’s low cost option.
 Since then, Jetstar has grown and expanded to become “Australia’s no.1 low fares airline”.
 Jetstar now has a fleet of 70 aircraft, which flies to 39 destinations around the world.

 This growth has spawned expansion into other areas.
 Jetstar now offers packages with Jetstar Holidays – as well as a range of financial products.

-Both of Jetstar’s credit cards could work well for frequent Jetstar flyers.
-If used correctly, they can offer an affordable way to earn points.
-They also offer an easy way to earn Jetstar Dollars or Qantas Points, with a few fancy perks thrown in to sweeten the deal.
+Jetstar’s credit card could work well for frequent Jetstar flyers.
+If used correctly, it can offer an affordable way to earn points.
 Interested?
-Check out Jetstar’s credit cards in more detail and pick the one for you.
+Check out Jetstar’s credit card in more detail.

 Something you need to know?
 Ask our credit card expert a question.Ask a question